tamarasuarezrod/find-my-borough/README.md

 - 7 one-hot encoded features for current_situation and stay_duration

 It outputs a score between 0 and 1 indicating suitability.
-See [model_card.md](./model_card.md) for full details.
+See [model_card.md](./model_card.md) for full details, or [train_model.ipynb](./backend/ml_model/notebooks/train_model.ipynb) to view the training notebook..

 ## Hyperparameter Optimization

-We used Bayesian Optimization (via `skopt`) to tune the model’s architecture and learning rate.
+Bayesian Optimization was used to tune the model’s architecture and learning rate.
 Parameters explored included the number of hidden layers, units per layer, and learning rate.
 The best configuration found was:

 - Architecture: (15 → 44 → 8 → 1)
 - Activation functions: ReLU (hidden layers), Sigmoid (output)